VHIP (Rental Rehab)

 Vermont Housing Improvement Program 2.0 (VHIP2.0)

-VHIP works with private property owners to create or rehab rental housing stock across Vermont through a grant or a 10-year forgivable loan option.
-These homes, includings accessory dwellling units (ADUs) and multifamily rentals will be leased at an affordable rate for at least 5-10 years depending on the funding structure.
+VHIP 2 is primarily a reimbursement program that works with private property owners to create or rehab rental housing stock across Vermont through a five-year grant or a 10-year forgivable loan option.
+These homes, including accessory dwelling units (ADUs) and multifamily rentals will be leased at an affordable rate for at least 5-10 years depending on the funding structure.
 Windham & Windsor housing Trust administers this program in Windham and Windsor Counties.
 For more information about the statewide program visit the VHIP 2.0 page.
 To learn about how to apply in Windham & Windsor counties, program compliance, and more information, please review the information provided below.
-NOTE: The application window ran from April 15-May 31st

 Windham & Windsor Housing Trust’s Role